 The Persistence Hub is the place to be for every Java developer.
 It gives you access to all my premium video courses, 2 monthly Q&A calls, monthly coding challenges, a community of like-minded developers, and regular expert sessions.

 If you are a regular reader of this blog, you know that I wrote several articles about features and enhancements introduced with JPA 2.1.
 One thing that was missing, was a general overview about all the changes.
 So here it is 🙂

 The following paragraphs provide a description of the 12 features and enhancements introduced with JPA 2.1.
-And as a special bonus, I created a cheat sheet with a short description and additional code snippets for each change, which you can download for free.

 Features and Enhancements in JPA 2.1

 Sometimes it is easier or more efficient to use a stored procedure to perform the operations within the database.
 Before JPA 2.1 the only way to call a stored procedure was to use a native query.
 The newly introduced @NamedStoredProcedureQuery can now be used to annotate a query to call the stored procedure.